 That's desperation of the deer, not of the deer hunter.
 With the last remaining signs of the rut, wise bucks know that it may be their last chance for some action.
 It's not uncommon for bucks to still be cruising bedding areas and feeding areas, looking for that last hot doe.
 Also, not all does go through the exact same estrus cycles.
-It could be that there are a few late bloomers that offer enough incentive to keep the boys cruising later in the month, and even into early December.
+It could be that there are a few late bloomers in the so-called "second rut" that offer enough incentive to keep the boys cruising later in the month, and even into early December.

 Mature Bucks are Smart

 Of course they are.
 We all know that.
 So, why does that help you?
 Mature bucks get to be that way for one reason: they avoid situations in which their lives might be in danger.
 Old bucks have spent their entire lives trying to avoid detection.
-They've used those insticts every day of their lives and have a big body and massive rack to show for it.
+They've used those instincts every day of their lives and have a big body and massive rack to show for it.

-Chances are high, then, that they've been able to avoid detection through the brunt of this season as well.
+Chances are high, then, that they've been able to avoid detection through the brunt of this deer season as well.
 Why would it be any different than previous years?
 As the rut winds down, patience and diligence can be the difference between that deer making it through another season and you having new wall art for your man cave.
 Stick to the basics and be the hardest-working person in the woods, and you just might be the lucky one to get within bow range of that bruiser.

 Hunting Pressure is Reduced